jonathanward/sunset-airlines-database-design/README.md

 </div>
 <br>

-A database project using PostgreSQL that features data modeling, logical design, physical design and physical implementation.
-The project employs two .sql files: one for creating the initial Sunset Airlines database, and the other for future DAO testing.
+A database project using PostgreSQL and Java that features data modeling, logical design, physical design, physical implementation, data access and DAO testing.
+The project employs two .sql files: one for creating the initial Sunset Airlines database, and the other for DAO testing.
+It also makes use of several Java classes and interfaces for data access and integration testing.

 ## Design and Table References